A team working on a stream mitigation programme.

 New Zealand Steel Nursery – Glenbrook South Auckland

 The NZS nursery was established in 2013 in partnership with New Zealand Steel.
-The model was replicated from the Miranda nursery model with a corporate investor (Investors Brochure available on request).
+The model was replicated from the Miranda nursery model with a corporate investor.
 With the nursery producing up 150,000 native trees we have the capacity to supply New Zealand Steel with enough trees required for their mitigation services as well as supplying trees for projects within the Auckland region.

-For more information on our any of nurseries or plant supply, please contact Sales at 027 724 4606 or via email.
+For more information on our any of nurseries or plant supply, please contact us via email.